xfxf/veyepar-schedule-slide/README.md

 # pyconline-schedule-slide

-Tool to display information about the next speaker for [PyconlineAU 2020][pyconau2020].
+Tool to display information about the next speaker for conferences with data in [Veyepar][].

-This should also work with other conferences using [pretalx schedule JSON files][pretalx-schedule].
+This was originally developed for [PyconlineAU 2020][pyconau2020].

 ![screenshot - schedule in OBS](./screenshots/obs.jpg)